cruftlab/tilfeldigeord.no/README.md

 This is the source code behind [tilfeldigeord.no](https://tilfeldigeord.no/).
 The page is built using [Astro](https://astro.build/) with static site generation.

-The dictionary currently contains 912 Norwegian words that can be combined to create 830,832 unique compound words.
+The dictionary currently contains mostly nouns (substantiv), and a few verbs.
+Suggestions for new words are very welcome!

+# Suggest a new word
+Create a new issue in GitHub, and write the word(s) you'd like to add, and preferably write whether it's a noun or a verb.

+I'll do my best to merge them promptly 🙂

 # Attributions
 The favicon is the [Shuffle](https://icons.getbootstrap.com/icons/shuffle/) icon, by [Bootstrap](https://getbootstrap.com/).

-Most of the Astro setup follows best practices, with previous inspiration from [Max Böck](https://mxb.dev/)'s work on the _excellent_ [Emergency Site Kit](https://github.com/maxboeck/emergency-site).
-So, thanks for that :smile:
+Site design has been inspired by the [Emergency Site Kit](https://github.com/maxboeck/emergency-site).

 # Versioning
 This project uses automated semantic versioning with [semantic-release](https://github.com/semantic-release/semantic-release).